NathanBaulch/EnphaseOpenAPI/csharp-netcore/enlighten/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);
             var userId = 4d6a51330a;  // string |
             var systemId = 66;  // int |
-            var startDate = Tue Jan 01 11:00:00 AEDT 2013;  // DateTime? | The date on which to start the time series.
-Defaults to the system's operational date. (optional) var endDate = Sun Jan 06 11:00:00 AEDT 2013;  // DateTime? | The last date to include in the time series.
+            var startDate = Tue Jan 01 11:00:00 AEDT 2013;  // DateTimeOffset? | The date on which to start the time series.
+Defaults to the system's operational date. (optional) var endDate = Sun Jan 06 11:00:00 AEDT 2013;  // DateTimeOffset? | The last date to include in the time series.
 Defaults to yesterday or the last day the system reported, whichever is earlier. (optional) var production = all;  // string | When `all`, returns the merged time series plus the time series as reported by the microinverters and the meter on the system.
 Other values are ignored. (optional)

             try